 To find a GED testing center near you in Alaska and schedule your exam, visit GED.com.
 You can also contact the Alaska Adult Education Program for more information on preparing for the GED test.
 If the nearest test center is in a different state, you may be able to take the GED® test there, depending on the state’s residency requirements.

-Alaska GED Cost
+GED in Alaska Cost

 So the total cost for online GED testing in Alaska is $144 for the subtests plus $27.96 for the GED Ready practice tests, which comes out to $171.96.
 When scheduling your test, payment can be made online using a debit or credit card.